leidaozi/iwctlUsingRofi/README.md

 DHCP=yes
 ```

+9) Exit and save changes:
+`Press Ctrl + O to save, then Ctrl + X to exit.`

-(Note: If your wireless interface isn't named wlan0, you'll need to adjust this.
-You can check with `ip link` to see the correct name)
+(Note: If your wireless interface isn't named wlan0, check with `ip link` and use your actual interface name)

-9) Configure iwd to work with systemd-networkd by creating/editing this file:
+9) Create the iwd configuration directory and file:
 ```
 mkdir -p /etc/iwd/
 nano /etc/iwd/main.conf
 ```

-10) Add this content:
+10) Paste this configuration to make iwd work with systemd-networkd:
 ```
 [General]
 EnableNetworkConfiguration=false